-LOT COVERAGE - Footprint of the house, other structures, impervious sidewalks and drives divided by PORCH - A roofed space open along one or more sides the total lot area
+LOT COVERAGE - Footprint of the house, other the total lot area

 MASSING - The relationship of various building components when arranged together create a structure's volumes.

 MULLION - A vertical bar that forms divisions between windows or doors developed or occur naturally, or have existed in a particular geographic area.